 "Uber Technologies, Inc. disabled the standard collision-avoidance technology in the Volvo SUV that struck and killed a woman in Arizona last week, according to the auto-parts maker that supplied the vehicle’s radar and camera.

-“We don’t want people to be confused or think it was a failure of the technology ...
+“We don’t want people to be confused or think it was a failure of the technology that we ...

-One of my rideshare vehicles is a Cadillac six door limousine.
+One of my rideshare vehicles is a Cadillac six-door limousine.
 I drive UberSelect and UberBlack.
 Many times when I am out and about, I see people walking.
 Sometimes way out in the middle of yonder.
 I hate to see anyone walk and many times I will pull over and ask if they want a ride somewhere within ten miles.
 Six out of ten are either “just hiking somewhere” or “out for exercise”.
-The other 4 are either going to a store or are on their way to or from a heartbreak.
-Then there is the one that is running ...
+The other four are either going to a store or are on their way to or from a heartbreak.
+The smile on people’s face, after thinking they had ...

 Thisn't for the faint of heart.
 Five "popular" passenger scams that drivers need to watch out for.
 Have you experienced any of these?